Altus Unification War

 Robe of feudal lords of small provinces.
 The blue overcoat is proof of the status to be the feudal lord.

 Emblematic of the Beast King’s rapprochement with the new Elden Lord, Godfrey received an axe to match his title.
 The fact that Hoarah Loux swore to behave as a proper king upon both shouldering Serosh and owning this “royal axe” (王斧) already suggests a connection.
-However, the metal and tentacle pattern on the ax head is the same seen on the iron weapons forged by the beastmen.
-Furthermore, the Stormhawk Axe acquired at the Fortified Manor features the same pattern, proving that the Farum colonists stationed in the castle were no strangers to fashioning such weapons.
+However, the Mammen pattern on the axe head is the same seen on the iron weapons forged by the beastmen.
+Furthermore, the Stormhawk Axe acquired at the Fortified Manor features the same pattern, proving that these Farum colonists were no strangers to fashioning such weapons.
 Therefore, the king’s axe was likely Serosh’s gift to Godfrey.
 Taking up this more refined armament was the first step in Hoarah Loux joining civilized society and proving his sincerity to both the Empyrean and Beast King.
-With that, the compact between all three parties was sealed and the new kingdom could begin, thus a doubled-headed axe became the symbol for the mighty clan of Godfrey going forward just as the golden lion had become the symbol of the War Lord himself.
+And to the barbarian’s credit, he immediately took the ensuing steps to meet the king’s example as a beast with the sophistication of men.

 Thanks to the amicable resolution with Serosh, the Fortified Manor was allowed to remain standing, thereafter incorporated into the newly established royal capital.
 In fact, it received a few personal touches from its new owners.
 Yellow trees join the red ones in the manor quarter.
 White stone flower planters backdrop benches in the castle courtyard as well as throughout the streets of Leyndell.
 The interior has also undoubtedly seen some added decoration.
 For example, we can find various portraits related to the kingdom throughout the building.
 The foyer balcony hangs the Elden Lords on one side and the god and her sacred tree on the other.
 Godfrey and Marika’s portrait likewise hang in the first-floor dining room.
 The servant quarters in the opposite wing, meanwhile, prefers landscapes of the Erdtree and Leyndell.
 Then there are the green banners with tree crest used by Leyndell, two hanging in the hall preceding the dining room.
 As to why the castle manor received so much attention, it is because the royal couple made it their initial headquarters.